NamgyeongHeo/ActorAbiltySystem/README.md

 ]
 ```

-Then you can add `https://github.com/NamgyeongHeo/ActorAbiltySystem.git?path=Assets/Plugins/ActorAbilitySystem` to UPM by git url.
+Then you can add `https://github.com/NamgyeongHeo/ActorAbiltySystem.git?path=Assets/Plugins/ActorAbilitySystem` to UPM via git url.